MoleWhat/MoleWhat/README.md

 # MoleWhat:
 ## Affiliation

-National Autonomous University of Mexico (https://www.unam.mx/).

-Final Project for the Distributed Computing 2022-2 class, taught by Dr. Victor de la Luz at the _National Autonomous University of Mexico_ (UNAM), in its  National School of Superior-Level Studies, _Morelia_ Campus (ENES Morelia), as part of its _Bs. in Information Technologies applied to Science_ career plan.
+Final Project for the Software Engineering 2022-2 class, taught by Dr. José Alfredo Noriega Carmona at the _National Autonomous University of Mexico_ ((https://www.unam.mx/)), in its  National School of Superior-Level Studies, _Morelia_ Campus (ENES Morelia), as part of its _Bs. in Information Technologies applied to Science_ career plan.

 > DEVELOPED BY: